 Because this trade is compulsory, to practice this trade legally in Ontario a person must hold a Registered Training Agreement, Provisional Certificate of Qualification or Certificate of Qualification and their information must appear on the Skilled Trades Ontario Public Register.
 A Certificate of Qualification issued in this trade must be renewed to be valid.

-In Ontario, the trade is part of the Interprovincial Red Seal Program—the national standard for the trade across Canada — under the title Motor Vehicle Body Repairer (Metal and Paint): www.red-seal.ca.
+In Ontario, the trade is part of the Interprovincial Red Seal Program—the national standard for the trade across Canada — under the title Auto Body and Collision Technician: www.red-seal.ca.